alexliu4/BhaloChele/README.md

 # BhaloChele
 Welcome to BhaloChele!
-We have created a collaborative storytelling website./n
+We have created a collaborative storytelling website.
-Dependencies:
+/tDependencies:
 - Python3
 - Virtual Enviornment
   - To install virtual enviorment: